-- On completion of this Course students will be able to demonstrate knowledge of Scottish architecture and Mackintosh's c.1900.
+- Demonstrate knowledge of Scottish architecture and Mackintosh's c.1900.

-- On completion of this Course students will be able to demonstrate skills in critical thinking in regard to analysing textual documents and architectural drawings.
+- Demonstrate skills in critical thinking in regard to analysing textual documents and architectural drawings.

-- On completion of this Course students will be able to demonstrate verbal and writing skills for architectural description.
+- Demonstrate verbal and writing skills for architectural description.

 Crawford, Alan(c1995)Charles Rennie Mackintosh, London : Thames and Hudson